Life insurance after a death: trust status decides days or months

 Step 1: Find the policy

 Look through paper files, emails, bank statements (for regular premium payments), and any digital document folders.
-If you cannot locate a policy but suspect one exists, the Association of British Insurers’ tracing service can help: abi.org.uk.
+If you cannot locate a policy but suspect one exists, the Association of British Insurers runs a free policy tracing service at abi.org.uk/data-and-resources/tools-and-resources/tracing-an-insurance-policy/.
 There is no time limit on making a claim.

 Step 2: Contact the insurer